Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 7. Stroll & Picnic At The NC Arboretum

-While the floral and tree exhibits will be quite a sight for visitors of all ages, little ones will especially enjoy hiking through Bent Creek, geocaching, or exploring the Nature Discovery Room.
+While the floral and tree exhibits will be quite a sight for visitors of all ages, our little ones especially enjoy hiking through Bent Creek, geocaching, and exploring the Nature Discovery Room.

 Littles can also join the Arboretum’s initiative, ecoEXPLORE, in which kids discover and document plants and animals at the arboretum and beyond to earn badges across North Carolina.